Articles & Videos

 Wind back the clock a few decades and you’d be lucky to find more than a handful of teachers using games as serious (and seriously fun!) teaching tools.

 How times change!
-Like many Aussie teachers today, our Sound Waves authors believe there are countless benefits to be had from playing educational games.
+Like many Aussie teachers today, our Sound Waves Literacy authors believe there are countless benefits to be had from playing educational games.

 Here are five great games that will grab your students’ attention and deepen their understanding of phonics.